Nobody1902/clmc/README.md

 ## Installation

-- Firstly, install the required libraries (tqdm, requests)
-- `pip install -r requirements.txt` or do it manually.
+- Firstly, install the required libraries (tqdm, requests) with `pip install -r requirements.txt` or do it manually.
-- Then use main.py to install and launch minecraft
+- Then use main.py to install and launch minecraft (eg. `python main.py 1.21.5`)
-- `python main.py 1.21.5`

 ## Credits